Skip to main content

 • Karen Peltz Strauss, National Disability Advocate and Historian (Chief Editor)

-IAAP members can access the DARE Resource Guide as part of their Educational Resources Library benefits.
+The Guide is funded by G3ict.
+IAAP members may access the DARE Resource Guide as part of their Educational Resources Library benefits.
+Not yet a member?
+Join IAAP today.

 Attribution Guidelines

 The DARE Resource Guide is an independent research publication by G3ict.
-Usage requires proper attribution: DARE Resource Guide, G3ict, www.g3ict.org
+Usage requires proper attribution: DARE Resource Guide, G3ict, www.g3ict.org.

 Frequently Asked Questions